ASAGlab/MOI--An-integrated-solution-for-omics-analyses/docs/usage_mcia.md

 ### Additional omics types

-MOI can be extended to other omics types as well.
-Is supplied with abundance matrices (for example glycomics) MOI can integrate it with MCIA, after performing basic filtering and normalization steps.
+Because the modules can run autonomously, as explained above, MOI can be extended to other omics types as well.
+For example, if supplied with abundance matrices (for example glycomics) MOI can integrate it with MCIA, after performing basic filtering and normalization steps.
+The user has to follow the steps described above and provide the new abundance matrix under the genes or proteins directory.
+(See above documentation for MCIA)
-If translated into the gene level, MOI can integrate them with the exploratory analysis tool, multiMiR, lipidDB as explained above.
+If translated into the gene level, MOI can integrate additional omics types with the exploratory analysis tool, multiMiR, lipidDB.
+They should use these modules as standalone modules, as explained above.
 In addition, if translated to the gene level additional omics types can be integrated with high-level approaches like biotranslator, comparative analysis tool or omnipathr.
-The user will treat these data as they were gene data.

 ## Core Nextflow arguments